-With an introduction like that, we expect Heft, which has made its debut onto the Estrella Damm Top 50 Gastropubs list this year, to be steeped in local culinary knowledge… and we’re not disappointed.
+With an introduction like that, we expect Heft, which made its debut onto the Estrella Damm Top 50 Gastropubs list last year, to be steeped in local culinary knowledge… and we’re not disappointed.

 The 17th century Inn is owned and run by Kevin and Nicola who will soon be able to provide five guests with rooms to stay in.